fervidus/secure_linux_cis/README.md

 ## Description

-This Puppet module implements security controls defined in the Center for Internet Security (CIS) benchmarks for the below operating systems.
-The benchmark versions are listed below:
+This Puppet module implements security controls defined in the Center for Internet Security (CIS) benchmarks for the following operating systems and benchmark versions:

 | Operating System | Benchmark Version |
 |------------------|-------------------|